pikaroot/pikaroot.github.io/_pages/about.md

   overlay_image: /assets/images/unsplash-about.jpg
   cta_label: "M53"
   cta_url: "https://m53-ctf.github.io"
-  caption: "Photo credit: Lia on [**Unsplash**](https://unsplash.com)"
 excerpt: "Welcome to **PIKAROOT's** secret base.
 I am the best Pokémon you can find
           on the Internet.
 I am also part of the **M53**, the biggest CTF community full of security experts in Malaysia."
 intro:
-  - excerpt: "Studied computer science specialized in cyber security in the past history.
+  - excerpt: "Studied computer science specialized in cyber security in the history.
               Now, I am currently working as a penetration tester and actively participating CTF competitions during my free time.
-I post writeups on CTF challenges, blogs, tutorials, and other general stuffs.
-I am also a big Sudoku fan and individual Sudoku player."
+I post writeups on CTF challenges, blogs, tutorials, and other general stuff.
+I am also a big Sudoku fan and an individual Sudoku player."
 feature_row:
   - image_path: /assets/images/unsplash-blogs.jpg